soIipsist/scaffolder/README.md

 #### scaffold

 Creates a new project using a specified `template` name or directory as a baseline.
-The resulting project will be scaffolded in a `project_directory` of your choice, as specified in the `scaffolder.json` settings file.
-The generated directory will always adopt the base name of the project_directory.
+The resulting project will be scaffolded in a `destination_directory` of your choice, as specified in the `scaffolder.json` settings file.
+The generated directory will always adopt the base name of the destination_directory.

 Users have the flexibility to customize parameters either by directly modifying the file or by providing new values through the CLI.
 If `create_repository` is set to true, an initialized GitHub repository will be created automatically, with all the main files included in the original `template` directory.